 A dog with visible congenital disorders and behavioral issues may lead you to think that he or she is suffering from Down Syndrome, but these dysfunctions are not related to the disease.
 An extra pair of chromosomes causes Down Syndrome, and no dog has ever displayed this characteristic.

-Questionable breeding of dogs, incest, and incompatible mating have given rise to genetic issues in dogs.
-Shady breeders often ignore breed compatibility and the health of the offspring before mating dogs.
+Questionable breeding of dogs, incest, and incompatible partnering have given rise to genetic issues in dogs.
+Shady breeders often ignore breed compatibility and the health of the offspring before partnering dogs.

 Their goal is to replicate unique features and coat colors that fetch them a profit, and they aim to produce as many dogs as possible to maximize their earnings.
 These breeders don’t shy away from breeding dogs from the same litter, often resulting in puppies with physical and mental deformities.